chatapazar/keycloak-containers-demo/README.md

     docker network create demo-network

+### Start RH-SSO

+We're going to use an extended Keycloak image that includes a custom theme and some custom providers.

+First, build the custom providers and themes with:

+    mvn clean install

+Then build the image with:

+    docker build -t demo-keycloak-rh -f keycloak/Dockerfile.sso .

+Finally run it with:

+    docker run --name demo-keycloak -e SSO_ADMIN_PASSWORD=admin -e SSO_ADMIN_USERNAME=admin \
+        -p 8080:8080 --net demo-network demo-keycloak-rh

 ### Start Keycloak

 We're going to use an extended Keycloak image that includes a custom theme and some custom providers.